Cher, Foreigner, Dionne Warwick inducted into Rock & Roll Hall of Fame

-The inductees this year also include: Mary J. Blige, A Tribe Called Quest, Ozzy Osbourne, Peter Frampton, Foreigner, Dave Matthews Band, the late Jimmy Buffett, MC5, the late Alexis Korner, the late John Mayall, the late Norman Whitfield and the late Big Mama Thornton.
+The inductees this year also include: Mary J. Blige, A Tribe Called Quest, Ozzy Osbourne, Dave Matthews Band, the late Jimmy Buffett, MC5, the late Alexis Korner, the late John Mayall, the late Norman Whitfield and the late Big Mama Thornton.

 Zendaya inducted Cher.
 “Where do I even begin?
 Cher is not one person,” the actor said.
 "Her name is just as legendary as her legacy."
 Zendaya noted that Cher, 78, is the only woman to have a No. 1 hit on a Billboard chart in each of the past seven decades.
 "Cher has got the goods," Zendaya said before Cher performed a rocking version of “If I Could Turn Back Time.”